Slippy2k/hode-cyxx/README.txt

 About:
 ------

-HODe is a reimplementation of the engine used by the game 'Heart of Darkness' developed by Amazing Studio.
+hode is a reimplementation of the engine used by the game 'Heart of Darkness' developed by Amazing Studio.